How to Upgrade to an Executive Condominium Before Selling Your HDB

 Stage 10: Completion of Sales & Purchase, issuance of Certificate of Statutory Completion (CSC) and 12 months after TOP

-- Remaining 15% Payment through your home loan (monthly repayments will increase)
+Final 15% from the home loan (monthly repayments will increase)

-(You also need to pay the usual stamp duties within 2 weeks of completing the purchase agreement)
+Stamp duties within the required timeline (within 2 weeks of completing the purchase agreement)

-Upon TOP, you will then pay another 65%, and the rest is paid at around the time of the CSC.
+Upon TOP, you will pay 65%, with the remaining balance paid around the time the Certificate of Statutory Completion is issued.

 Need an opinion on your property investment plans, the best buys available or help marketing your properties?